 Traumatology research during the past two decades has illuminated variance among profiles of post-traumatic stress related to the nature, timing, and repetition of the precipitating traumatic events.
 Although not yet officially included within the DSM classification nomenclature (APA, 2013), empirical traumatology literature has identified complex trauma as eliciting distinct clinical phenomena from traditional conceptualizations of posttraumatic stress.
 This session introduces participants to the essential dynamics of Complex Traumatic Stress Disorder according to the ICD classification system (WHO, 2020) vis a vis Posttraumatic Stress Disorder (APA, 2013).
 Thereafter, a review of the triphasic model of recovery (Herman, 2015) endorsed by prevailing standards of mental health care is presented, along with implications for treatment process expectations.

-This course was recorded from a live webinar presented by Dr. Dan Sartor on March 23, 2021
+This is a non-interactive, self-study course that was recorded from a live webinar presentation by Dr. Dan Sartor on March 23, 2021

 - Summarize the key characteristics of a trauma reaction and the unique additional impact introduced by interpersonal trauma.